nicklim011213/AOTW_Week3/README.md

 ---

-## This week’s app is:
+## This week’s app is: :sparkles: a mini graphics engine :sparkles:
-# DELAYED
-The base goal is TBD
+The base goal is to **Display objects** in a window with a proper viewing scale.
+I should also be able to add and remove items from a scene.
+Because this project might a while longer to complete I might stretch this out into week 4 as well.
+Stretch goals will be added once the base functions are ready.

 **Stretch goals will be added here:**

-# Delay:
-This week's project is delayed by a week.
-Multiple compounding commitments
-this week means I will have to postpone this project until next week.
-AOTW will return next week and this GitHub will be updated to represent
-that once the postpone is over.

 ---

 ## Progress
 | **Day**       | **Progress**                                                   |